 Extended Rural Cohort

-Guaranteed training placements in northern Victoria
+Guaranteed training placements in rural & regional Victoria

 The Extended Rural Cohort is a cohort of direct entry Monash University medical students within the Bachelor of Medical Science and Doctor of Medicine (MD).
-This program gives you the opportunity to spend most of your clinical training years in rural and regional north-west Victoria.
+This program gives you the opportunity to spend most of your clinical training years in rural and regional Victoria.

 Throughout the course, you study the same curriculum as metropolitan-based students and have great hands-on training opportunities with dedicated tutors, clinicians and experienced educators.